middlesphere/crypto-gost/README.md

 ### Sign/Verify

-This library supports only GOST3410-2001 Elliptic curve Russian signature algorithm with sign of 512 bits length, which is still secure for 20-30 years.
+This library supports GOST3410-2001.
+GOST3410-2012 Elliptic curve Russian signature algorithm with sign of 512 bits length.
 Here is example of sign generation and verification.

 ```clojure